Sickle Cell & Global Health

 At the other end, are the women who stand to benefit (at least in theory) from the diagnosis itself.
 How will they (through consent and assistance), in conjunction with medical personnel, contribute to knowledge production for SCD in Uganda?
 Longitudinally, I am interested in the ways that empowerment take shape and how this empowerment that turns citizens (primarily mothers) into laboratorians might impact community building and local policy making?
 Will mDex become a state project?
 Drawing from the theoretical fields of the anthropology of technoscience, feminist technoscience, and postcolonial technoscience, I aim to situate social, geographical, and political debates about neglect, innovation, and empowerment.

-this project has been paused due to COVID-19
+*this project was canceled due to COVID-19*